How To Help Victims Of Hurricane Irma In Florida

 UNICEF is providing emergency relief and will help children affected by the hurricane resume their education in the coming months.

-The crowdfunding website GlobalGiving wants to raise $2 million for relief and recovery efforts in regions affected by the hurricane.
+The crowdfunding website GlobalGiving wants to raise $2 million (£1.5 million) for relief and recovery efforts in regions affected by the hurricane.

 The National Voluntary Organizations Active in Disaster is registering volunteers to help in Puerto Rico, the U.S. Virgin Islands, and other areas affected by Hurricane Irma.